 FIRST, POP YOUR CORN

-Return the covered pan to the heat, shaking the pan constantly to ensure that the sugar doesn’t burn, while the popcorn pops.
+Shaking the pan constantly to ensure that the kernels don’t burn, while the popcorn pops.
 Once the pops are 3 to 5 seconds apart, remove the pot from heat.

 NEXT, MAKE YOUR CHOCOLATE CARAMEL SAUCE

-Important note: Don’t panic if your caramel foams up or changes colors – because that’s what you want.
-It’s happening because of a chemical reaction from the chocolate caramel sauce to the baking soda, which is adding more air to the caramel and thinning it out a bit.
+Important note: Don’t panic if your caramel foams up or changes colors at this stage.
+It’s happening because of a chemical reaction from the caramel sauce to the baking soda, which is adding more air to the caramel and thinning it out a bit.
 (Which makes it easier to use to coat your popcorn.)